VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 The **UI Navigation** plugin should appear in the **Plugins** section of Strapi sidebar after you run app again.

 Enjoy 🎉

-### 🖐 Requirements
+## 🖐 Requirements

-Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under <a href="https://strapi.io/documentation/v3.x/installation/cli.html#step-1-make-sure-requirements-are-met">Installation Requirements</a>.
+Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under <a href="https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/installation/cli.html#preparing-the-installation">Installation Requirements</a>.

 **Supported Strapi versions**:

 - Strapi v4.0.4 (recently tested)

-(This plugin is not working with v3.x and not may work with the older Strapi v4 versions, but these are not tested nor officially supported at this time.)
+This plugin is not working with v3.x.
+It may or may not work with the older Strapi v4 versions, these are not tested nor officially supported at this time.

 **We recommend always using the latest version of Strapi to start your new projects**.

-## Features

-- **Navigation Public API:** Simple and ready for use API endpoint for getting the navigation structure you've created
-- **Visual builder:** Elegant and easy to use visual builder
-- **Any Content Type relation:** Navigation can by linked to any of your Content Types by default.
-Simply, you're controlling it and also limiting available content types by configuration props
-- **Customizable:** Possibility to customize the options like: available Content Types, Maximum level for "attach to menu", Additional fields (audience)
-- **[Audit log](https://github.com/VirtusLab/strapi-molecules/tree/master/packages/strapi-plugin-audit-log):** integration with Strapi Molecules Audit Log plugin that provides changes track record

-## Configuration
+## 🔧 Configuration
-To setup the plugin properly we recommend to put following snippet as part of `config/plugins.js` or `config/<env>/plugins.js` file.
-If you've got already configurations for other plugins stores by this way, use just the `navigation` part within exising `plugins` item.
+Config for this plugin is stored as a part of `config/plugins.js` or `config/<env>/plugins.js` file.
+You can use following snippet to make sure that the config structure is correct.
+If you've got already configurations for other plugins stores by this way, you can use the `navigation` along with them.

 ```js
     module.exports = ({ env }) => ({